WeblateOrg/weblate/docs/admin/upgrade.rst

     ./manage.py rebuild_index --clean --all

-The caches might be incompatible (depending on cache backend you are using), so it might be good idea to purge caches.
+The caches might be incompatible (depending on cache backend you are using), so it might be good idea to cleanup avatar cache using :djadmin:`cleanup_avatar_cache`.

 .. _pootle-migration: